gotthardp/lorawan-server/README.md

 [Learn You Some Erlang](http://learnyousomeerlang.com/introduction) and develop your own applications.

-To implement a new application you need to build a new application module as described in the [Handler Development Guide](doc/Handlers.md).
+To implement a new application you need to create a new module implementing the `lorawan_application` behaviour as described in the [Handler Development Guide](doc/Handlers.md).

 ## Copyright and Licensing